furlan-lab/mutCaller/README.md

 ### Installation

 mutCaller is written in Rust.
-To install the rust compiler go to https://www.rust-lang.org/tools/install.  mutCaller requires two additional tools be available on the command line, minimap2 (https://github.com/lh3/minimap2) and samtools (https://samtools.github.io).
+To install the rust compiler go to https://www.rust-lang.org/tools/install.  mutCaller requires additional tools be available on the command line, minimap2 (https://github.com/lh3/minimap2) or STAR (https://github.com/alexdobin/STAR) and samtools (https://samtools.github.io).

 To install mutCaller:
 1. clone the repository by typing `https://github.com/furlan-lab/mutCaller.git` from the location you want to build from